jramkiss/jramkiss.github.io/_posts/2021-01-29-hierarchical_models.md

 ## Introduction

-In this post we'll build a Bayesian model to classify Amazon products into a taxonomy using their titles.
+In this post we'll build a Bayesian model to classify [Amazon products from Kaggle](https://www.kaggle.com/kashnitsky/hierarchical-text-classification) into a taxonomy using their titles.
 This taxonomy, like many others, is hierarchical in nature and we can benefit from incorporating this structure into the model.
 First we'll look at the taxonomy and class membership, then talk about simple approaches to the classification problem.
 Finally, we'll build the Bayesian model and write it up in Numpyro.

 &nbsp;